named-data/jndn/INSTALL.md

 To make documentation and put into doc, in a terminal enter:

     find src -type f -name "*.java" | xargs javadoc -d doc

+To run the Android samples, install the Android SDK as shown above.
+The samples were tested by installing the following in the Android SDK Manager:
+"Android SDK Build tools rev 21.1", all support for Android 5.0 (API 21), "Extras / Android Support Repository" and "Extras / Android Support Library".
+Also, in the Android Virtual Device Manager create an Android 5.0 device.
+Also, import adt-bundle/sdk/extras/android/support/v7/appcompat into the workspace.

+* samples/android/NDNPing: Ping an NDN testbed server and show the ping time.
+To build, in Eclipse you need to right-click on src/net and fix the link to the jndn/src/net folder.

 Files
 =====